 Gathering and Pipe Ceremony Sunday, June 21st at 10:00 am Perth Healing Forest Memorial in Last Duel Park

 The gathering was a full and moving experience.
 After her Thanksgiving address, Francine shared the Strawberry teaching, including that the Strawberry is shaped like a heart and teaches forgiveness and peace.
 We enjoyed the delicious Strawberries passed around the circle.
 Teachings were also shared by the Lanark Drum Circle, each song they played touching the heart in a different way.
-The pipe ceremony was modified due to the pandemic, the two pipe carriers - Francine Desjardins & Christina Bendevis - honouring the Four Directions with pipe-smoke from where they sat.
+The pipe ceremony was modified due to the pandemic, with the two pipe carriers—Francine Desjardins and Christina Bendevis—honouring the Seven Directions (the 4 cardinal points, sky world, Mother Earth, and the spirit within) with pipe-smoke from where they sat.

-Following the pipe ceremony, Francine invited a round of sharing, asking us to introduce ourselves by way of our ancestry and then to speak about what we can each do to address the continuing injustices in the world.
+Following the pipe ceremony, Francine invited a round of sharing, asking us to introduce ourselves by way of our ancestry and then to speak about what positive thing we can each do to help and support Indigenous People and Black Lives Matter in their struggle with racism.
 The sharings by both Indigenous people and settlers in the circle was rich and nourishing, as each spoke from their heart from their own unique position.
 In the middle of this ceremony, a police vehicle arrived, responding—so we were to discover—to a report that an event was being held with more than ten people.
 Rather than disperse us, however, the police officer accepted an invitation to be smudged into the circle, and joined in the sharing when it came to their turn.

 It was wonderful to see the work of Lanark County Neighbours for Truth and Reconciliation continuing despite the pandemic.
 It was a day for celebration, remembrance, truth-telling, making commitments, and affirming the ongoing presence and rights of Indigenous peoples in these lands.